 - 15 December 2009 Letter from The Anthony Byrne MP, to the Minister for Health and Ageing, The Hon Nicola Roxon MP regarding SMA Australia’s petition for a national screening program.
 Response dated 12 Feb 2010 referred to the government’s promise of health reform.

-- 23 February 2010 Andrew Kornberg presented the SMA Health initiatives report identifying the needs for the SMA community.
+- 23 February 2010 Andrew Kornberg presented the Spinal Muscular Atrophy Association of Australia Health initiatives report identifying the needs for the SMA community.

 - 19 May 2010 Letter on behalf of Professor Kornberg to The Minister for Health and Ageing, The Hon Nicola Roxon MP.